Grizzlies roll past Bucks 119-106, reach West play-in round

 UP NEXT

-The Bucks will face the Orlando Magic in the first round of the playoffs.
+The Bucks will face the Orlando Magic in the first round of the playoffs starting Tuesday.
 The Bucks swept four regular-season meetings with Orlando.

 The Grizzlies move on to the West’s play-in tournament.